WM Phoenix Open sets sustainability standard

 Best practice for tournament organizers

-What the Americans are delivering at this point, regardless of numerous individual projects, is a blueprint for all those event organizers who also want to work on sustainability details.
-This starts with the certifications by GEO in London and the ISO ISO20121 standard.
+What the Americans are delivering in terms of sustainability at this tournament, regardless of numerous individual projects, is a blueprint for all those event organizers who also want to work on sustainability details.
+This starts with the certifications by the GEO in London and the ISO20121 standard.
 The latter defines the requirements for a sustainable approach to an event economic, social and environmental aspects.

-The Phoenix Open is currently the only tournament in the world that offsets all CO2 emissions, except for the arrival of the fans.
-However, there are also projects in numerous areas to reduce them.
-They have been working exclusively with renewable energies, biodiesel or gas for eleven years.
+The World Cup Phoenix Open also offsets all CO₂ emissions except for the travel of the fans, while at the same time there are projects in numerous areas to reduce these very emissions.
+For twelve years, they have been working exclusively with renewable energies, biodiesel or gas.
 Superstructures consist to a high degree of recycled material.
-In 2021, 59.5% of waste was recycled, 15.4% composted, 11.3% converted to energy and 13.8%, such as food and building materials, was donated to charities.
+In 2022, 63.5% of waste was recycled, 24.5% was composted, 10.3% was converted to energy, and 1.7%, such as food and building materials, was donated to charity.
 The waste balance of the event is 0.

 Mobility the biggest CO₂ causer

-The title sponsor offsets all CO₂ emissions except forfans’ travel, which corresponded to 941 tons of CO₂ in 2021.
+The title sponsor offsets all CO₂ emissions except for fan travel.
 The offset payments benefit the Bonneville Environmental Foundation’s Crow Lake Wind project , the largest non-profit wind power project in the United States.